Karush2807/ChatterBox/README.md

 ## Project Overview

-This project is a [brief description of what your project is about].
-It allows users to [key functionalities of your project].
+This project is a E-commerce.
 The main objective of this project is to learn and implement the full-stack development process using Django.

 ## Features